Continue

 Overview

-Continue has evolved from “open-source Copilot alternative” into a broader agent platform with IDE extensions, a terminal path, and hosted workflow automation through Mission Control.
+Continue has evolved from “open-source Copilot alternative” into a broader coding-agent platform with IDE extensions, checks, local configuration, and hosted workflow orchestration through Mission Control.
 That matters because the current product is no longer just about autocomplete inside VS Code.
-It is about keeping model choice and workflow control while still offering a more opinionated team surface when you need one.
+It is about keeping model choice and workflow control while still offering a real team control plane when you need one.

 Key Features

-Continue’s current docs frame the product around three layers: IDE extensions, terminal usage, and Mission Control for tasks, workflows, and integrations.
+Continue’s current docs frame the product around several layers: IDE extensions, PR checks, local agent configuration, and Mission Control for tasks, workflows, cloud agents, integrations, and a shared Inbox.
 The hosted side now supports recurring or on-demand agent tasks across places like GitHub, Slack, Sentry, and Snyk.
 That is a meaningful expansion from the older “bring your own model in the editor” positioning.

 The open architecture is still the main draw.
-Teams can choose models, prompts, rules, and context behavior rather than accepting a closed vendor stack.
+Teams can choose models, MCP servers, prompts, rules, and context behavior rather than accepting a closed vendor stack.
 For organizations that care about governance, portability, or private infrastructure, that flexibility remains Continue’s strongest differentiator.
+The pricing story now reflects both sides of the product: hosted usage and credits for teams that want a managed control plane, and BYOK or open-source extension setups for teams that want more infrastructure ownership.

 Strengths